A vehicle defect can contribute to the cause of an accident and the magnitude of the injuries resulting from a car accident.

 A brake failure can be a significant factor in causing an accident.
 Unexpected brake failure will leave the driver unable to slow and stop his vehicle.
-This type of vehicle defect can be avoided by having routine inspection of your brakes.
+This type of vehicle defect can be avoided by having a routine inspection of your brakes.
 If your brakes do not feel right, let a qualified brake specialist inspect your brakes.

-A defect or error in design and manufacturing could result in malfunction of the airbag, resulting in possibly severe injuries.
+A defect or error in design and manufacturing could cause malfunction of the airbag, resulting in possibly severe injuries.
 An air module that does not deploy the air bag at the proper time is defective.
 Again, watch for recalls of air bag system in your make and model of vehicle.

 Mechanical defects can occur to a wide range of parts on motor vehicles.
 However, some defects are not the direct result of errors in design or manufacturing processes.

 Some defects may result from poor maintenance, modifications to the vehicle and improper repairs.
 Some defects may even result in vehicle fires.
 Situations such as these could cause occupants to incur bodily injuries.

 It cannot always detect ahead a vehicle defect of time.
 Have your vehicle inspected regularly and have your mechanic look for warning signs of mechanical defects.

 Atlanta Engineering Services, Inc. offers scene mapping... read more here